 My name is David Gormong.
 I grew up in a conservative Christian home, the youngest of four boys.
 I was always drawn to the mysterious, the infinite, the transcendent.
 Along with everything else religious, I absorbed the belief that being gay was sinful — an abomination.
 I knew from early on that I was different than most boys.
 I slowly realized in my teens that I was attracted to men, and my heart recoiled with searing shame.
 I feared damnation.
 It would be decades before I could admit even to myself that I was gay.
 Sexuality and spirituality both became fearful, each pushing me, it seemed, in opposite directions.
 I could not resolve the conflict.

-I served over twenty years as a pastor.
+As a young adult, I opted to go with my religious beliefs and bracket my sexuality.
+I served as a pastor in evangelical churches for over twenty years.
 I loved the work.
-I enjoyed counseling, teaching, and helping others connect with the Infinite.
-But to fulfill the expectations of my faith, my family, and my friends, I was trying to be straight.
+I enjoyed counseling, teaching, and helping others connect with God.
+To fulfill the expectations of my faith, my family, and my friends, I tried to be straight.
 I married.
 I had children, two beautiful daughters.
-I tried desperately to be straight.
+Oh, I tried desperately to be straight.
+I prayed.
+I fasted.
+I went through rounds of therapy.
 Of course, it didn’t work.

 Meanwhile, I discovered the great spiritual writers, and I couldn’t get enough.
 I was especially captivated by the Christian mystics.
 Here was an approach to God that resonated powerfully with me.
 To be honest, I thought if I could go deep enough spiritually, I could overcome being gay.
 In fact, the deeper I went spiritually, the more I came to accept myself as a gay man.
 My experience of God in prayer taught me what the doctrines of the church did not: my sexuality was held in God’s warm embrace of all that is.